 Great for Active and Foodie Couples

 This is a fantastic river cruise for a variety of couples.
-Even active couples are well covered, as there is always the option to tour locations by bicycle.
+Active couples are well covered.
+There is always the option to tour locations by bicycle.
 And often, there is a castle to hike up to as well!
 The Emerald Destiny even has a small gym onboard where you can get in some cardio or lift weights.
 Couples will also enjoy spending some time swimming and relaxing by the infinity pool.
 As part of a wellness trip, you can visit the spas in Budapest and book a massage onboard the ship or off of it.

 Foodie couples will enjoy the cruise for wonderful meals throughout the duration of the trip.
 Highlights include smoked salmon and other smoked fish at the breakfast buffet, a variety of excellent cheeses from mild to aged cheeses like Parmigiano Reggiano cheese on a variety of dishes.
-The freshly baked bread is amazing, as it’s purchased from fantastic local bakeries in various ports.
-Excellent pastries like traditional strudel served with cream meant the sweet spot of our palates was well covered too.
+Local bakeries provide delicious freshly baked bread.
+Excellent pastries like traditional strudel served with cream covers the sweet spot of palates.
 There is also the option to enjoy so many delicious treats off the ship too.

 Covid-19 Protocols and Safety

 We felt safe aboard the Emerald Destiny for a variety of reasons.
-First, all passengers are required to be fully vaccinated and provide proof of a negative COVID-19 test before embarking on a cruise.
+Passengers are required to be fully vaccinated and provide proof of a negative COVID-19 test before embarking on a cruise.
 And all staff wear masks.
-Additionally, guests are required to wear masks when moving throughout public spaces of the ship indoors.
-We didn’t notice any sick passengers or staff throughout the cruise.

 Disclosure: We were media guests aboard the Emerald Destiny.
-We were invited to spend a week aboard the ship in exchange for writing about it.
-This hasn’t impacted this article and all photos and opinions expressed here are ours.
+This has not impacted this article.
+All photos and opinions expressed here are ours.